 4 Easy Ways to Tell if an Egg Has Gone Bad

 So, you've got a carton of eggs in the fridge that has gone well past its sell-by date.
 Now what?
-All is not lost, as the printed date on the packaging doesn't actually correspond to an expiration date.
+All is not lost, as the printed date on the packaging isn't the definite expiration date.
 In fact, most store-bought eggs kept in the refrigerator remain fresh for weeks beyond the stamped date.
-Contrary to popular belief, when it comes to an egg's freshness, the nose doesn't always know.
-And, you can't rely solely on your eyes and the "best by" date to determine if an egg is still good enough to eat.
+You can't rely solely on your eyes and the "best by" date to determine if an egg is still good enough to eat.
+Plus, contrary to popular belief, the nose doesn't always know when it comes to an egg's freshness either.

 1. Sink or Swim?